mikeqfu/pydriosm/docs/source/quick-start.rst

 Import data into / fetch data from a PostgreSQL server
 ======================================================

-After downloading and reading the OSM data, `pydriosm <https://pypi.org/project/pydriosm/>`_ further provides a practical solution - the module :mod:`pydriosm.ios` - to managing the storage I/O of the data through database.
+After downloading and reading the OSM data, `PyDriosm <https://pypi.org/project/pydriosm/>`_ further provides a practical solution - the module :mod:`pydriosm.ios` - to managing the storage I/O of the data through database.
 Specifically, the class :class:`~pydriosm.ios.PostgresOSM`, which inherits from `pyhelpers.dbms.PostgreSQL`_, can assist us with importing the OSM data into, and retrieving it from, a `PostgreSQL`_ server.

 .. _`pyhelpers.dbms.PostgreSQL`: https://pyhelpers.readthedocs.io/en/latest/_generated/pyhelpers.dbms.PostgreSQL.html
 .. _`PostgreSQL`: https://www.postgresql.org/